MCT-master/mct-master.github.io/_posts/2023-04-23-ahmetem-basics-of-computer-networks.md

 </figure>

 ## Jitter and Jitter Buffer
 Normally in networks, packages are sent regularly.
 But sometimes, there may be variation in the delay between package deliveries, which is called jitter.
-This is an important issue in networking.
-We solve this with a technique called jitter buffering.
-It is used to temporarily store incoming packages and release them at a steady rate.
-This is very helpful in solving the jitter problem, however, packing up enough amount of packages introduces latency.
+We solve this with a technique called jitter buffering which is temporarily storing incoming packages and releasing them at a steady rate.
+However, packing up enough amount of packages introduces latency.
 It is essential to find the balance between the latency and jitter in that case!

 <figure style="float: none">
    <img